 * * *

-The ship had anchored out in the harbor, because the water in the bay was too shallow for her to come pier side.
+The ship had anchored out in the harbor because the water in the bay was too shallow for her to come pier side.
 There were large liberty launches that brought the crew ashore, all looking debonair in their shiny, white uniforms.

 The next day I returned with a pair of binoculars and zoomed in on the large gray mass of steel.
 I was awestruck as I scanned over the massive superstructure with its deck filled with fighter and attack planes and patrol aircraft.
-One strange looking plane housed a huge radome over its fuselage resembling a giant, praying mantis.
+One strange-looking plane housed a huge radome over its fuselage resembling a giant, praying mantis.
 There were also a few other ships painted with the dull, gray color, which at a distance blended in with the horizon.
 They carried large guns on the forecastle and fantail and stealthy looking missile launchers that pierced into the sky like a lethal bullet.

 But we were sad to let go — we loved this city, the food, the friends, the culture — every single and social bit of it.
-And we were sad, outrightly downtrodden, when we had to reluctantly wave goodbye.
+And we were sad, outrightly downtrodden when we had to reluctantly wave goodbye.

 With all the excitement and adventure, you would think we would settle down in a major metropolis with lots of culture and festivities somewhere along the eastern seaboard or western shores.